Asitha92/ecommerce-mern-vercel/README.md

 ## Contributing

--Contributions are welcome!
+- Contributions are welcome!
 Please follow these steps:
--Fork the repository
+- Fork the repository
--Create your feature branch (git checkout -b feature/AmazingFeature) -Commit your changes (git commit -m 'Add some AmazingFeature') -Push to the branch (git push origin feature/AmazingFeature) -Open a Pull Request
+- Create your feature branch (git checkout -b feature/AmazingFeature)
+- Commit your changes (git commit -m 'Add some AmazingFeature')
+- Push to the branch (git push origin feature/AmazingFeature)
+- Open a Pull Request